 bed: Ballina Iron Bed

-Another important issue related to sturdiness is squeaking.
+Another important issue related to sturdiness of metal beds is squeaking.
 We all know how annoying those squeaking sounds can be when you turn or twist or just lounge on your bed.
 Good news for you, a good quality metal bed doesn’t make such noises.

 bed: Waterford Brass Bed

-Metal beds are also more portable than other types of bed frames.
+Metal beds are also tend to travel better than other types of sturdy bed frames.
 This is an important concern especially for people who tend to move often, whether it is because of their jobs or wanting to move near their family or any other reason.
-Strong metal bed frames survive moves quite well.

 bed: Tiffany Iron Bed